The Origin of Inheritance Rights

 The only restrictions that our legal system places are for public policy reasons or illegal activity.
 For example, Florida prohibits the right for killers to inherit, for abusive parents to inherit from their children, and for a surviving spouse to be excluded from a will.
 These are restrictions; however, they are made so that our society governs by not rewarding “bad” people and to ensure that people do not end up as the community’s responsibility.
 In Florida, you cannot give the homestead to other people if you have minor children and a spouse.
 They are entitled to an interest in the family home as a protection of the family and to avoid a burden on society.

-Each state has different laws, but Lulich Attorneys and Consultants in Sebastian Florida can help give you guidance to what the current laws are.
+Each state has different laws, but Lulich & Attorneys in Sebastian Florida can help give you guidance to what the current laws are.
 We have a team of Attorneys that can help give you the proper advice that you need so you can distribute your assets the way that you want to.